thingsboard/tbmq/ui-ngx/src/assets/getting-started/client.md

-To create an MQTT client with a simple <a href="https://thingsboard.io/docs/mqtt-broker/authentication" target="_blank">authentication</a> method based on ID and Password, please follow these steps:

-Click on the button **Add Credentials** below and fill in the following fields:
+To create an MQTT client with a simple<a href="https://thingsboard.io/docs/mqtt-broker/authentication" target="_blank">authentication</a> method based on ID and Password, please click on the button **Add Credentials** below and fill in the following fields:
 <table>
   <tbody>
       <tr>